YouTube is HUGE!

 Let me know your results in the comment section below.

 #5- Sneak in Extra Subscribe Button in Your Channel Art

 You probably know that you can link to external sites in your Channel art, right?

 What you might not know is that you don’t have to link to external sites in your channel art.

-No, you can easily add in extra subscribe button for people to click on.
-And this one is very prominent too.
+No, you can easily add-in an extra subscribe button for people to click on.
+And this one is very prominent, too.

 Simply create a YouTube “subscribe me” link and add it alongside other off-site links.

 He’s got links to his Twitter, Snapchat, Instagram and Facebook, and he has a large “subscribe me” button.